bg0707/SE1_Team3_VolunteerPortal/docs/01_ProjectOverview/04_user_stories.md

 2. As an admin, I want to be able to remove listings so that the website stays legitimate and trustworthy.

 3. As an admin, I want to manage user accounts, so the website can be safe and functional.

+4. As an admin, I want to check organizations against an external refistry so that onyl verified organizations can be in our website.

 **Nonprofit organizations**